 Within five years, Alexandr Wang's company was valued at more than $7 billion, making him the world's youngest self-made billionaire.

 Alexandr Wang, co-founder and CEO of Scale AI, became the world's youngest self-made billionaire in 2022 at the age of 25.
-His San Francisco-based company provides data processing software and services to train large artificial intelligence models like "Chat GPT."
+His San Francisco-based company provides software and data processing services to train large artificial intelligence models like "Chat GPT."

 Within five years, Alexandr Wang's company was valued at more than $7 billion, making him the world's youngest self-made billionaire.
 The Week.

-Scale AI, Alexandr Wang’s company, does not directly develop AI models like Meta or OpenAI.
+Scale AI, Alexandr Wang’s company, doesn’t directly develop AI models like Meta or OpenAI.
 Instead, the company focuses on providing accurately labeled data to train AI systems.
 This is a crucial part of the growth of the artificial intelligence industry, as AI tools need large amounts of accurately labeled data to work effectively.

-Despite the criticism, Alexander Wang remains a highly influential figure in the tech industry.
+Despite the criticism, Alexandr Wang remains a highly influential figure in the tech industry.
 He has used his talent and connections to maintain Scale AI’s position in the competitive market.
 Wang has not only focused on business in Silicon Valley but also built strong relationships in Washington.
-He regularly testifies at hearings in the US Congress, where he offers his views on geopolitical issues, especially the relationship between the US and China.
+He regularly testifies in the US Congress, where he offers his views on geopolitical issues, especially the relationship between the US and China.

 Source: https://danviet.vn/tu-than-dong-toan-hoc-den-ty-phu-tu-than-20250119230230254.htm